 The total price of wholesale power is the total price per MWh of purchasing wholesale electricity from PJM markets.
 The total price is an average price and actual prices vary by location.
 The total price includes the price of energy, capacity, ancillary services, and transmission service, administrative fees, regulatory support fees and uplift charges billed through PJM systems.
-Table 8 shows the average price, by component, for 2015 and 2016.
+Table 1-8 shows the average price, by component, for the first three months of 2016 and 2017.

-Table 8 shows that Energy, Capacity and Transmission Service Charges are the three largest components of the total price per MWh of wholesale power, comprising 96.0 percent of the total price per MWh in 2016.
+Table 1-8 shows that Energy, Capacity and Transmission Service Charges are the three largest components of the total price per MWh of wholesale power, comprising 95.9 percent of the total price per MWh in the first three months of 2017.